-General description of the coverage due to an accident occurring while covered, you or one of your dependents die or suffer any of the losses listed in the table under What we will pay.
+Accidental Death and Dismemberment coverage provides benefits if, due to an accident occurring while covered, you or one of your dependents die or suffer any of the losses listed in the table under What we will pay.
 Any death benefit paid under this coverage is in addition to the Life coverage.